Paris Saint-Germain can clinch their first league title since 1994 when they take on Valenciennes on Sunday.

 Sochaux are only inside the relegation zone on goal difference and will look to pull themselves away from trouble against Coupe de France semi-finalists Lorient.

-with top three ambitions of their own, travel to Rennes and Toulouse respectively.
+, two teams with top three ambitions of their own, travel to Rennes and Toulouse respectively.